 Choose Earth Friendly Landscaping

 SEMCOG – Southeast Michigan Council of Governments

 OCWRC – Oakland County Water Resources Commission (formerly OCDC – Oakland County Drain Commission)

-WC DPS-ESG - Wayne County Department of Public Services - Environmental Services Group
+WC DPW-ESG - Wayne County Department of Public Works - Environmental Services Group

 FOTR - Friends of the Rouge